gabrielkoehl/psTerminalPerfCounter/docs/en-US/Get-tpcPerformanceCounterInfo.md

 ## OUTPUTS

-### System.Management.Automation.PSCustomObject
-Returns a formatted table with counter information required for JSON configuration creation:
+### Formatted table displaying counter information for template configuration:

-**ID**: Composite counter ID (SetID-PathID) for the counterID property in JSON, or "N/A" if not resolvable
+### - ID: Composite counter ID (SetID-PathID) for use in config templates, or "N/A" if not resolvable

-**CounterSet**: Localized performance counter set name for reference purposes
+### - CounterSet: Localized performance counter set name

-**Path**: Full localized counter path showing what the counter measures
+### - Path: Full localized counter path

-**SetType**: SingleInstance or MultiInstance - determines the counterSetType property in JSON configuration
+### - SetType: SingleInstance or MultiInstance (important for template instance configuration)

-**Instances**: Available counter instances for MultiInstance counters - helps determine the counterInstance property value
+### - Instances: Available counter instances for multi-instance counters
 ## NOTES
-Essential function for JSON configuration file creation in the psTerminalPerfCounter module.
+Primary function for config template ID creation in the psTerminalPerfCounter module.
-The language-independent counter ID approach ensures JSON configurations work across different system locales.
+Language-independent approach ensures templates work across different system locales.

-**Workflow for JSON Configuration Creation:**
-1. Use this function to discover counter IDs by searching for counter names
-2. Validate counter availability and determine counterSetType
-3. Identify appropriate counterInstance values for MultiInstance counters
-4. Use the returned information to populate JSON configuration files
+Composite IDs returned by this function are used directly in JSON configuration files.

-**Dependencies:** Requires Get-PerformanceCounterId and Get-PerformanceCounterLocalName helper functions.
+Requires Get-PerformanceCounterId and Get-PerformanceCounterLocalName helper functions.

-**Schema Compliance:** All returned counter IDs follow the "SetID-PathID" format required by the JSON schema.

 ## RELATED LINKS